volkandindar/agartha/README.md

 3. Request attempts and results
 4. HTTP requests and responses

-Note: The number of attempts depends on the specific target URL itself.
+Please note that the number of attempts is contingent upon the specific target URL.
 <br/><br/>

 ## Copy as JavaScript
-The feature allows for converting HTTP requests to JavaScript code, which can be valuable for digging up further XSS issues and bypassing header restrictions.
+The feature enables the conversion of HTTP requests into JavaScript code, which can be particularly useful for going beyond XSS vulnerabilities and bypassing header restrictions.

-To access it, right click any Http request and 'Extensions > Agartha > Copy as JavaScript'.
+To use this feature, simply right-click on any HTTP request and select 'Extensions > Agartha > Copy as JavaScript'.

 <img width="1000" alt="Copy as JavaScript" src="https://github.com/volkandindar/agartha/assets/50321735/771fd1db-c2ba-4a32-8b17-ef5cc53fa5bd">

-It will automatically save it to your clipboard with some remarks.
+It will automatically save to your clipboard, including some additional remarks for your reference.
 For example:
 ```
 Http request with minimum header paramaters in JavaScript:
 	<script>